Skip to contents

 Error estimation

-The error estimation is done be varying the input parameters using the given uncertainties in a Monte Carlo simulation.
+The error estimation is done by varying the input parameters using the given uncertainties in a Monte Carlo simulation.
 Errors are assumed to follow a normal distribution.

 start_param

-The function allows the injection of own start parameters via the argument start_param.
-The parameters needs to be provided as names list.
-The names are the parameters to be optimised.
+The function allows the injection of starting values for the parameters to be optimised via the start_param argument.
+The parameters must be provided as a named list.
 Examples: start_param = list(A = 1, C = 1e+5, W = 0.5, c = 0)

 method_control